All boats are at our one location -Prices are firm- Delivery available

 The Cobra was quite a styling departure for Chris-Craft, and people who worked for the company report that they lost money on each one because it was a difficult boat to build.
 This comes as no surprise to anyone who has done a major restoration on one.
 As a result, Chris-Craft did not carry the Cobra on even one more year, and only 56 of the longer 21’ model were ever made.
 Because of their dramatic styling and low produc tion, they’ve become sort of a cult boat, with a Cobras only meet in 1995 for the 40th, and an even bigger event planned for 2005.
 We started our boat as a commissioned restoration for a customer whose plans have changed.
 She’s a major reconstruction of hull BR 21 042 with a cold molded epoxy bottom, double planked decks, and a modern fuel injected Chevy V8, new from the box.
 Everything else is absolutely original in appearance, with correct instruments adapted to the modern motor.
 This was one of the 18 boats made with the Cal Connel Cadillac as original power (9 survive) and we do have an unrebuilt Cadillac to go with this boat.
 I’ve run her with the fuel injected V8 and the performance is excellent.
 The price represents her cost as a project boat, plus the restoration cost, with no additional markup.

-Rare and desirable - $120,000 including tandem trailer
+Rare and desirable -*SOLD*

 30’ Fay and Bowen 1925 Triple COCKPIT LAUNCH